yangz10/Lending-Club-Analysis/README.md

-**Figure 2** : FICO Bin's Purpose
+**Figure 2**: FICO Bin's Purpose

 ![](./images/FICO_Purpose.png)

 From Figure 2, my initial guess is only partly correct.
-Although debt consolidation indeed is a main reason for borrowing, high score applicants concern more about home improvement.
+Although debt consolidation indeed is the main reason for borrowing, high score applicants concern more about home improvement.

 As a result, I check home ownership of each FICO bin using similar methods.

-**Figure 3** : FICO Bin's House Ownership
+**Figure 3**: FICO Bin's House Ownership

 ![](./images/FICO_House.png)